nephlm/folio/README.md

 The idea is to have one source for the document and when a change is made be able to generate both the ebook and print book from the same source without having to do any fiddling.

-This is for academic articles or dissertations.
-It's limited in scope fiction books.
+This is no for academic articles or dissertations.
+It's limited in scope popular fiction books.

+## Considerations

+Desing goals and considerations for this project.

+### Supported Markdown

 The supported markdown will be extremely limited.
-At first probably to:
+At first probably limited to:

 * headers (atx style (1-6 #))
 * span emphasis (italics, bold, etc)
+* Links
+    * Inline definition only
-* ~~Links (inline definition only; Do I need this?
+    * Do I need this?
 This is for making PDF to send to POD services, by definition it won't be clickable.
-I guess it will create A PDF, but that isn't use case we're trying to solve for.
-Definitely not part of MVP.)~~
+I guess it will create a clickable link in a PDF, but that isn't use case we're trying to solve for.
+    * However ultimately we'd like one build system that will build the POD pdf as well as the .mobi (epub, etc) ebook and those will have clickable links.
 * Lists are a likely addition but not part of MVP.
+* block quotes are also likely additions, but not part of the initial MVP.

+### Special Characters

 Characters that will need special thought about how to represent them in the source material or during the automation/transformation process: